-Hannah Greenebaum Solomon was a social reformer who founded the National Council of Jewish Women.
+Hannah Greenbaum Solomon was a social reformer who founded the National Council of Jewish Women.
 Today, over 120 years later, the NCJW remains a highly effective volunteer organization committed to helping the least fortunate Americans.

 Born in Chicago in 1858, Hannah came from a close-knit family dedicated to Jewish values of charity and good deeds.
 Her mother organized the Jewish Ladies Sewing Society, which made clothes for the poor, and her father was a passionate abolitionist who broke down the door of a Chicago jail in an attempt to free a captured fugitive slave.